Where in the World is the World? The Bible and Cosmic Geocentrism

 - The Genesis Cosmogony

-Verse 1 is best read as a summary statement.
+Verse 1 is best read as a heading and summary statement.
 That is, it gives us the gist of all that the writer is about to tell us in verses 2-31; the gist of all that God did when he created “the heavens and the earth,” or what today we call “the universe.”1

 In verses 6-8 we have the creation of the expanse (or firmament).
 This begins the account of the creation of the heavens, mentioned in verses 1 and 8.
-Here we can readily envision God separating or pushing back the waters in such a way as to create spherically concentric envelopes of: 1) air, 2) clouds (or water vapor), 3) space, and perhaps, 4) water or ice serving as the outermost edge and boundary of the universe.
-In other words, the passage gives us a strong impression of the Earth-centered sphericity of the universe.
+Here we can readily envision God separating or pushing back the waters in such a way as to create spherically concentric envelopes of: 1) air, 2) clouds (or water vapor), 3) space, and 4) water or ice serving as the outermost edge and boundary of the universe.
+In other words, this passage gives us a strong impression of the Earth-centered sphericity of the universe.

 Importantly, this impression is confirmed by a number of other biblical texts that refer to the sky as a vault or dome (Job 22:14, NIV; Amos 9:6, RSV), and also as a canopy (Job 36:29, NKJ; Isaiah 40:22, NIV).
 Note also that the sphericity of the sun, moon, stars, and planets—clearly visible to the naked eye—only adds to our common-sense impression that space itself is spherical, and that Gen. 1:6-8 presupposes this very thing.

-In verses 9-13 the focus is upon the creation of the earth, also mentioned in verse 1.
-Here, God first brings forth (i.e., creates and raises up) the dry land (or the earth) out of the waters beneath the heavens, waters that will henceforth be called the seas (v.
+In verses 9-13 the focus is upon the creation of the earth, first mentioned in verse 1.
+Here, God first brings forth (i.e., creates and raises up) the dry land (or earth) out of the waters beneath the heavens, waters that will henceforth be called the seas (v.
 10; 2 Peter 3:5).
 Then, with a view to the service of man (and the animals), he brings forth from the dry land grass, vegetation, and fruit, some of which he will later designate as man’s appointed food (vv.
 29-30).

 First, it is evident that the luminaries are designed to supplant the revolving bank of light that marked out the Earth’s first three days.
 This leads naturally to the conclusion that they too revolve around the Earth.